 The Northern Ireland Fire and Rescue Service would gave families the following advice: –

-* Don’t forget to carry out your night-time fire safety checkdn_screen * Never leave candles unattended * Don’t overload electrical sockets * planned your escape route and know where to go * Never let children play with matches or cigarette lighters
+* Don’t forget to carry out your night-time fire safety check * Never leave candles unattended * Don’t overload electrical sockets * planned your escape route and know where to go * Never let children play with matches or cigarette lighters

 Car Seat Law